 As with most symbols, waves can have both negative and positive meanings.

 Riding a wave is a positive symbol of effectively managing emotions and difficult challenges in life.
 This often represents the dreamer’s ability to go with the flow at times and act decisively and deliberately to work with circumstances at hand.
 This type of flexibility allows the dreamer to surpass obstacles and achieve goals.

 Creating a wave demonstrates the dreamer’s ability to control emotions, thoughts, and behavior and use creativity and their own personal power/choices to shape the circumstances around them.

-Tidal waves and tsunamis tend to relate to emotions that are sweeping away and threatening the dreamer.
+Tidal waves tsunamis and other disasters tend to relate to emotions that are sweeping away and threatening the dreamer.
 These emotions may relate to a real situation that is troubling and threatening the individual (financial troubles for example) or the dreamer’s perception of their place in life and negative anticipation of future events.
 When emotions and past issues are repressed and avoided, they push back until they are acknowledged by the dreamer.
 Problems often grow and become overwhelming when ignored for too long.

 Emotions represented within floods and waves are often layered.
 The wave may have begun with negative and dark emotions that were compounded with the dreamer’s feelings about their feelings and the expression of these feelings.
 This type of dream may indicate to the dreamer a need to address the anxiety and fears associated with addressing the deeper emotions that have been avoided over time.

 Since aquifers are an underground layer of water, they often relate to the unconscious and unconscious emotions.
 Although not visible, these unconscious aspects of self are present and may influence the emotional terrain of the dreamer.
 Dreams of aquifers can be very positive.
 Since aquifers are often the source of water levels within other bodies of water, the dreamer may be exploring the core issue or underlying cause of emotional distress.